chsxf/mfx.wiki.mirror/Home.md

 * [ ] Improving `DatabaseUpdater` reliability and error resilience
 * [ ] Removing php-gettext library dependency (making gettext extension mandatory)
 * [ ] Updating Twig to version 2.x

+# Known Issues

+*(This list is not prioritized)*

+* [ ] The post-route callback may not be called with some request results
+* [ ] Pre-conditions should be validated before calling pre-route callbacks